 Wild Broccoli Raab

 Wild Broccoli Raab (Brassica rapa) is my favorite wild green of all.
 Most people are amazed when they realize that one of the best tasting greens in the market can be harvested in their own back yard.
 Cruciferous vegetables are all of the family Brassicaceae (also called Cruciferae).
 These vegetables are widely cultivated, with many genera, species, and cultivars being raised for food production such as mustard, cauliflower, cabbage, garden cress, bok choy, broccoli, brussels sprouts and similar green leaf vegetables.
-The family takes its alternate name (Cruciferae, New Latin for "cross-bearing") from the shape of their flowers, whose four petals resemble a cross.
+The family takes its alternate name (Cruciferae, New Latin for “cross-bearing”) from the shape of their flowers, whose four petals resemble a cross.
 These vegetables are also known as Cole crops.
-They are high in vitamin C, soluble fiber and contain multiple nutrients and phytochemical.
+They are high in vitamin C, soluble fiber and contain multiple nutrients and phytochemicals.
 They grow all over the world and prefer open fields, meadows, along roadsides and railways.

 In eastern PA, there is a short window for harvesting in March and April because the plant flowers and bolts quickly once warm weather sets.
 You can observes as the flower stalk rises high and the yellow flowers bloom.
 Once the seeds ripen, they too can be harvested and turned into homemade mustard.
 Out west, you can see vast fields of commercially grown Brassica, the yellow flowers like a sea.
 The seeds are harvested and pressed into Rape Seed Oil.

 When harvesting, look for the distinctive clasping leaf that folds around the stem at its base.
 Cut leaves and stalk so that it will sprout more growth.